readthedocs/readthedocs.org/docs/user/tutorial/index.rst

 Versioning documentation
 ------------------------

-Read the Docs allows you to have :doc:`several versions of your documentation </versions>`, in the same way that you have several versions of your code.
+Read the Docs supports having :doc:`several versions of your documentation </versions>`, in the same way that you have several versions of your code.
 By default, it creates a ``latest`` version that points to the default branch of your version control system